Private credit investor 7

 How to invest in private credit?

-Private credit investors have two ways to invest, either directly or passively via a fund.
-We break them down below at a high level, but you can read more here for an in-depth understanding.
+Private credit investors have can invest directly or passively.
+We've brokne them down below at a high level for you, but you can also read more here for an in-depth understanding.

 Whether a person invests in a fund or is a direct lender, largely comes down to their financial capacity.
-That is not to say family offices don’t invest in funds, on the contrary they do, but they will also lend directly to get a higher return.
+That is not to say family offices don’t invest in funds, on the contrary they do, but they will also lend directly to get higher returns.

 Passive investments in private credit